r-lib/actions/setup-r-dependencies/README.md

 - `dependencies` - default `'"all"'`.
 Types of dependencies to install.
 By default all direct dependencies of the current package are installed, and hard dependencies of these direct dependencies.
-  If you only want to install hard (required) dependecies, use `dependencies: '"hard"'`.
+  If you only want to install hard (required) dependencies, use `dependencies: '"hard"'`.
   See also the `needs` and `extra-packages` parameters.
 This parameter must be a valid R expression, and it is passed to the `dependencies` argument